 Before we jump in, let me say: G-spot vibrators don’t have to be for the vagina only!
 The vast majority of “insertable” vibe owners will use that toy clitorally at least some of the time.
-Moods change, hormones change, and I love that my favorite “G-spot” vibes can accommodate that.2
+Moods change, hormones change, and I love that my favorite G-spot vibrator can accommodate that.2

-For each vibe in this guide, I’ll describe my general impressions plus rate it on a scale of 1 to 10 for:
+For each vibe, I’ll describe my general impressions plus rate it on a scale of 1 to 10 for:

 - Rumbliness (How deeply penetrating are the vibes?
 Do they travel through flesh well, or are they high-pitched and “buzzy,” a.k.a. surface-level?)